 - Juventus have fired in the most shots in Serie A this season so far (43), while Parma have conceded the second-most (35, fewer only than Chievo, 49).

 - Juventus have been leading for 95 minutes so far in Serie A this season, fewer only than Atalanta (136).

 Prediction: Juve Wins

-- Paris are unbeaten in their last eight away Ligue 1 games (W5 D3) – the longest current run in the division – after losing two of their previous four (W2).
+- Paris are unbeaten in their last nine away games in Ligue 1 (W6 D3), the best current run in the top-flight.

 Prediction: PSG Wins

 PSV – Willem II